digbmc/command-line/sections/text-editors.md

 ## Default recommendation

 Choosing a text editor has as much to do with personality as it does with functionality.
 Graphical user interfaces (GUIs), user options, and "hackability" vary from program to program.
-For our workshops, we will be using [Visual Studio Code](https://code.visualstudio.com/).
-Not only is Visual Studio Code free and open source, but it is also consistent across OSX, Windows, and Linux systems.
+For our workshops, we will be using [Atom](https://atom.io/).
+Not only is Atom free and open source, but it is also consistent across OSX, Windows, and Linux systems.

-You will have downloaded VS Code according to the [instructions](https://github.com/DHRI-Curriculum/install/blob/master/sections/vscode.md) on the installations page.
+You will have downloaded Atom according to the [instructions](https://github.com/tri-cods/install/blob/master/sections/atom.md) on the installations page.
 We won't be using the editor a lot in this tutorial, so don't worry about getting to know the editor now.
-In later workshops we will discuss syntax highlighting and version control, which Visual Studio Code supports.
+In later workshops we will discuss syntax highlighting and version control, which Atom supports.
 For now we will get back to working in the command line itself.

 [<<< Previous](what-is-the-command-line.md) | [Next >>>](why-is-the-command-line-useful.md)